Smoss189/DataViz/FinalProjectSarahMoss.md

-# FINAL PROJECT
+# FINAL PROJECT - "Hi How are u doing?...."

+# The Idea:

 ## Outline

+My final project is structured similar to a 5 paragraph essay.
+I’ll introduce the viewer to the idea of wanting to find more time to talk to my mom and then as they scroll through the graphs and data they will see the research unfold as I make connections and explore outside factors influencing my call time with my mom.

 ## Summary and Structure

 For my final project, I want to create a visualization model for deciding when is the best time to talk to my mom.
 As she lives in Boston, we are notorious for chatting for multiple hours.
 I’m interested in knowing what are the contributing factors that determine the days and lenght of time that we are on the phone.
-I will be using my personal phone call data and comparing it to various outside influencing factors such as work time and the Heinz College finals schedule.
+I will be using my personal phone call data and comparing it to various outside influencing factors such as weather and my dad coming home from work.

 The story arc will follow the comparison of various outside factors, and through them, I hope to make discoveries of what influential factors change the date and time of the calls.
 Initially, I will look at the most common days and times of day.
-Taking this information, I will compare it to 3 outside factors.
-The first will be the times that both my husband and my Dad return home.
+Taking this information, I will compare it to multiple outside factors.
+The first will be the times that my Dad returns home.
 This will help discover if other people in our houses influences the call length or start time.
 I will then compare the data with weather patterns for Boston.
 I want to see if rain or snow has any influence over phone calls.
-The third factor I want to look at is my Heinz College finals schedule.
-Will the days that I have final exams affect our normal phone call days?
+I will also look at call times in relation to my grad school calendar.

 Some of the challenges of this data could be that the information does not correlate with any of the outside factors and that the call length, time, and day are based on more arbitrary factors.
 Additionally, as the data will be based on the past year, the results may not apply if any of the conditions change.